Cyber-Chic/nasa/README.md

 **SUBMISSION GUIDELINES:**

 *   **01 // ARCHIVAL INTEGRITY**
-    All requests for access to raw MANBA data sets must include a project scope and a formal institutional or professional affiliation.
+    All requests for publish to existing MANBA data sets must include a project scope and a formal institutional or professional affiliation.

 *   **02 // SIGNAL SYNERGY**
     The Archive prioritizes inquiries that bridge the gap between hard-science data and advanced information architecture.